kurbster/Prompt-Summarization/README.md

 # Prompt-Summarization
 Using NLP techniques to summarize prompts for program synthesis.
-After cloning make sure to download the [dataset from here](https://drive.google.com/file/d/1amSx0M_wExcfVDFjp6Ez4p_VkGouoYl7/view?usp=sharing).
+After cloning make sure to download our [dataset from here](https://drive.google.com/file/d/1amSx0M_wExcfVDFjp6Ez4p_VkGouoYl7/view?usp=sharing).
 The data directory contains all of the human generated summaries, Studio21 generated summaries, and GPT generated summaries.
 Along with an experiments directory that contains all of the experiments run.

 ## Motivation
 Recently, researchers and companies have been focusing on probram synthesis.